 Live Streaming Platform

-A service that enables users to broadcast and distribute live video, such as YouTube Live, Twitch, Facebook Live, Vimeo, or StreamYard.
+A service enables users to broadcast and distribute live video, such as YouTube Live, Twitch, Facebook Live, Vimeo, or StreamYard.

 Live Production Switcher